Soda Stereo: First United States concerts (1985–1986)

 On 3 December Soda made their first appearance in Ecuador.
 In early 1987 Soda returned to Chile, this time to the Viña del Mar International Song Festival where they won the prize "Antorcha de Plata" (Silver Torch).
 The festival was broadcast via television to many Latin American countries, expanding the band's fame throughout the continent.
 It did not take long to transform itself into a massive unconditional following which was called "Sodamania".

 On 23 April 1987, Soda broke records for ticket sales in Paraguay with their show at the Yacht Club.
-Meanwhile, Signos reached Platinum status in Argentina, triple platinum in Perú and double platinum in Chile.
+Meanwhile, Signos reached Platinum status in Argentina, triple platinum in Peru and double platinum in Chile.
 Soda's first show in Mexico occurred on 4 August 1987 at the Magic Circus in Mexico City.

 The Signos tour was a milestone for Soda as they played 22 concerts in 17 cities to almost 350,000 fans, in the process opening up the idea that Latin Rock can transcend the nationalities of the bands, something that would come to fruition in the upcoming decade.
 With live recordings from different shows, a live album Ruido Blanco was compiled in 1987.
 Mixed in Barbados, it was considered by Rolling Stone (Argentina) to be one of the top 5 live albums of Argentine Rock.

 In late 1988 Soda Stereo were considered the most important band of Latin American pop/rock.
 They began to work on a new album alongside Puerto Rican producer Carlos Alomar.
 Alomar had worked with David Bowie, Mick Jagger, Simple Minds, Iggy Pop, and Paul McCartney, among others.
 Doble Vida (Double Life) was recorded and mixed in New York City, and was the first record by an Argentine band to be completely recorded abroad.